20 Surprising Things That Affect Whether You Have a Heart Attack

 "People know that too much alcohol can lead to liver problems, but a lot of people don't realize that too much alcohol also leads to cardiomyopathy — an enlarged and weakened heart — putting people at risk of heart attacks and sudden cardiac arrest," says Shah.

-The Remedy Rx: For heart health and to lower your risk of cancer, experts say men should limit themselves to two alcoholic drinks a day, and women should have no more than one.
+The Rx: For heart health and to lower your risk of cancer, experts say men should limit themselves to two alcoholic drinks a day, and women should have no more than one.

 "Being in too much cold can lead to vasospasm, or sudden narrowing of the arteries, causing a heart attack," says Shah.
 According to Harvard Medical School, about 100 men die of heart attacks each year shortly after shoveling snow.

-The Remedy Rx: If you have heart issues, talk to your doctor before shoveling snow this year; you might want to outsource that chore.
+The Rx: If you have heart issues, talk to your doctor before shoveling snow this year; you might want to outsource that chore.
 "I often tell my patients who are not physically fit not to go out in the snow and start shoveling without getting clearance from their cardiologist first," says Shah.

 Having a baby isn't commonly known as a heart attack risk factor, but it is.
 "After pregnancy, there's a higher risk of heart problems, known as postpartum cardiomyopathy, that can lead to heart attacks and arrhythmias," says Shah.

-The Remedy Rx: If you or any loved ones have recently given birth, familiarize yourself with heart attack symptoms that can affect women (and several of them can be nontraditional, like nausea or back or jaw pain) and make sure those close to you know about them.
+The Rx: If you or any loved ones have recently given birth, familiarize yourself with heart attack symptoms that can affect women (and several of them can be nontraditional, like nausea or back or jaw pain) and make sure those close to you know about them.

 Your Stress Level